ambikad04/FL-ModelPoisoning/README.md

 ## Results

-The simulation demonstrates the impact of a malicious client on global model accuracy.
-You can adjust parameters like the scale of poisoning or the number of clients to observe different outcomes.
+The global model’s accuracy may drop due to the malicious client.
+You can change parameters like the intensity of poisoning or the number of clients to test different scenarios.

 ---